 Each time I have visited the VA hospital in West Palm Beach I am struck by a sign at the entrance that puts so much in perspective: “The price of freedom is visible here.”
 The hospital is filled with those who carry physical, emotional, and spiritual scars created by witnessing, experiencing, and perpetrating unimaginable things.

 About 20 American veterans commit suicide each day, irreparably broken by the PTSD, the post-traumatic stress disorder that haunts them.
-We recently hosted an extraordinary program called Heroes to Heroes, which brings American veterans to Israel to find healing, meaning, and support.
+Last year we hosted an extraordinary program called Heroes to Heroes, which brings American veterans to Israel to find healing, meaning, and support.
 The program has had remarkable success in helping veterans find hope and faith and empowering them to turn their lives around.

-This week, in collaboration with Temple Beth El and the Helping Israel Fund, Boca Raton Synagogue is hosting another exceptional program called “Peace of Mind.”
-Twenty Israeli veterans of the IDF, together with three of their therapists, are spending a week in our community, continuing their intense therapy, participating in community programs and events, and enjoying much-needed and well-deserved relaxation and recreation.
+This week, once again, in collaboration with Temple Beth El and the Helping Israel Fund, Boca Raton Synagogue is hosting another exceptional program called “Peace of Mind.”
+Nineteen Israeli veterans of the IDF, together with two of their therapists, are spending a week in our community, continuing their intense therapy, participating in community programs and events, and enjoying much-needed and well-deserved relaxation and recreation.
 This extraordinary program helps combat soldiers who saw a lot of violence transition back into civilian society.
 Last year, our inaugural time hosting this program left an indelible impact on our community.

 The Peace of Mind project is particularly meaningful for two reasons.
 First, it enables us to do our very small part to fulfill the slogan of the Friends of the IDF – “Their job is to look after Israel.
 Ours is to look after them.”